xddxdd/blog/source/_posts/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/index.md

 ---
-title: 'Setting up DN42 WHOIS Server with nginx'
+title: 'Setting up DN42 WHOIS Server with Nginx'
 categories: 'Website and Servers'
 tags: [nginx, WHOIS, DN42]
 date: 2021-04-19 02:12:15
 ---

-In my previous post "[Setting up Gopher Site with nginx](/en/article/modify-website/serve-gopher-with-nginx.lantian/)", I mentioned that the Gopher service is a byproduct of my original plan: modifying nginx into a WHOIS server for DN42.
+In my previous post, "[Setting up Gopher Site with Nginx](/en/article/modify-website/serve-gopher-with-nginx.lantian/)", I mentioned that the Gopher service is a byproduct of my original plan: modifying Nginx into a WHOIS server for DN42.
 This post will explore into details of that process.

 The WHOIS Protocol
 ------------------

 First, we can find a WHOIS server to observe its response.
-Choose the WHOIS server for `.pub` domain for example, and run `telnet whois.nic.pub 43`:
+Choose the WHOIS server for `.pub` domain as an example, and run `telnet whois.nic.pub 43`:

 ```bash
 # Type following line and hit enter